rntmc/PayPal-Store/README.md

 # PayPal-Store

 This project is an application that simulates the process of purchasing a product using the PayPal payment method.
-It was developed using the PayPal sandbox environment for testing purposes.
+It was developed using the PayPal sandbox environment.

 ## Features
 - The customer fills in their details on the initial screen, including name, email, phone number, and full address.